cadrian/macchiato/README.md

    they are sparse arrays); and, still, no `null`.
  * `toString` and `fromString` work in a similar way; but the data is kept in a string instead of being read from / written to a file.

+# Technical design

+Macchiatto is split in two parts:
+ # The parser
+ # The interpreter

+## The parser

+It is a simple descending parser.
+There is an ambiguity in the grammar (see identifiers with dots: assignment vs call).

+Its design is a blend of the "tokenizer" and the "analyzer".
+The analyzer drives the tokenizer, which is more flexible than traditional tokenizers that work without knowledge from the analyzer.

+## The interpreter

+The interpreter runs in two stages:
+ # Simplify
+ # Run

+### Simplify

+This stage simplifies the AST as much as possible, trying to discover constant things and inlining them.

+There is much work that can be done in this stage (loop unrolling and such).

+For the moment the work is minimal: removing dead branches wherever possible, executing operations on known static data (such as concatenating constant strings, or doing arithmetic operations on numeric constants).

+### Run

+In this stage the MIDI file is opened and the filters are run on each MIDI event.